Advance UK

-Advance UK (formerly the Integrity Party) is a far-right political party in the United Kingdom led by Ben Habib, the former Deputy Leader of Reform UK.
-The party was publicly launched in 2025, following Habib's departure from Reform UK in November 2024 due to internal disagreements and a fallout with Nigel Farage and Zia Yusuf.
+Advance UK was a far-right, nationalist political party in the United Kingdom led by Ben Habib, the former Deputy Leader of Reform UK.
+The organisation behind the party was founded as the Integrity Party, before it was officially launched on 30 June 2025, following Habib's departure from Reform UK in November 2024, due to internal disagreements and criticism of Nigel Farage and Zia Yusuf.
+The party was positioned to the right of Reform UK, had over 30,000 members, and received support from Tommy Robinson and Elon Musk.
+Habib announced that it would dissolve as a political party on 3 June 2026, and it was officially deregistered on 10 July 2026 and merged into the Great British Political Action Committee.